 “More and more small to medium sized retailers are enthusiastically joining their larger counterparts in the world of online selling,” he said.
 “But in the rush to beat the competition by offering more ways for customers to interact and buy from you it’s important that you don’t do anything which could jeopardise their information or your business.”

 - Ensure you have the right processes and technology in place which are designed to not only prevent cyber attacks but also to deal with the effects during and after any attack

-- Make cyber security a priority for everyone in the business — this means the board should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programs to keep staff involved in protecting the business
+- Make cyber security a priority for everyone in the business — this means the board or senior managers should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programmes to keep staff involved in protecting the business

 - Consider the cyber security in place throughout your supply chain to ensure any weak links are addressed